caio-henrique2006/DOC/Doc/Studies/Banco de dados.md

 -- When new data is put inside the DB the index takes time to update, so usually indexes are more usuable in rare changing tables.
 -- Create index
 CREATE INDEX friends_name_asc ON friends(name ASC);
--- Test the velocity of the query
-EXPLAIN ANALYZE SELECT * FROM friends WHERE name = 'Blake';
+-- Test the velocity of the query (analyze, verbose, buffers) EXPLAIN ANALYZE SELECT * FROM friends WHERE name = 'Blake';
 -- Delete index
 DROP INDEX friends_name_asc;